fwtsantana/moocambojs/README.md

 - host: defines the host in which the server is executed

-When a connection is done, the corresponding application is loaded (if not already loaded) and a context object (ctx) is associated to the new connection user.
+When a connection is done, the corresponding application is loaded (if not already loaded) and a context object (ctx) is associated to the new user session.
+The context object (ctx) has the following main functions:
+- loadPage: loads an HTML page and its corresponding code behind (same name JS file), executing the initFunction
+- loadFragment: loads an HTML fragment without loading a code behind.
+- executeJS: loads an JS file and executes the specified function.
+- log: logs to the console.

 Moocambo (<b>moocambo.js</b>): client-side javascript intended to communicate to the server using the following operations: